hapax/hapax.github.io/about.md

 Hi!
 I'm David.
 My elements formed from exploding stars billions of years ago, but self-organised into a human more recently.
-I'm a fourth-year PhD student studying quantum gravity in the [string theory group](http://www.phas.ubc.ca/~strings/) at the [University of British Columbia](https://www.ubc.ca/), Vancouver.
+I'm a fourth-year PhD student in the [string theory group](http://www.phas.ubc.ca/~strings/) at the [University of British Columbia](https://www.ubc.ca/), Vancouver.
 <!-- studying
 conformal field theory, quantum information and black holes.